Monica EK, et al.

 Institute for Food and Biotechnology).
 Ringer's solution was

 prepared afresh as well as tryptone glucose extract (TGE).
-Growth

-plus system, Millipore) with a resistivity of 18.2 MΩ·cm was used
+water (Milli-Q plus system, Millipore) with a resistivity of

-in the experiments.
+18.2 MΩ·cm was used in the experiments.

 Preparation of Coated Surfaces

-Step 1: Oxidation of Cellulose
+Oxidation of Cellulose

 [0092] Regenerated cellulose dialysis tubing was soaked in

-deionised water (40° C., 30 min.) in order to remove sodium azide.
+deionised water (40° C., 30 min.) in order to remove sodium

-water and cut into pieces of size 5×5.4 cm (cellulose film with
+with water and cut into pieces of size 5×5.4 cm (cellulose film

-the Kitaoka procedure [1] using TEMPO
+according to the Kitaoka procedure [1] using TEMPO

 (2,2,6,6-tetramethyl-1-piperidnyloxy radical), NaBr and a ̃10%